Gold Price Will Likely Rise on Upcoming Inflation, Employment Reports: Analysts

 The unique counterstamped 1854-O Quarter Eagle was found by Bob Evans, who was part of the recovery mission.
 While far from the only quarter eagle struck at the New Orleans Mint at the time, it’s the only coin with the stamp of the famous California merchant J.L.
 Polhemus.
 Polhemus, a pharmacist by trade, was also known for selling collections that featured various coins minted during the period.
 Strangely, Polhemus stamped many regular-circulation coins of the time and then transacted with them (as a kind of business card).

 Evans called the quarter eagle one of his favorite coins and said that its return to New Orleans represents a remarkable full-circle journey for a city treasure that many thought lost forever.
-The coin, which held a face value of $2.50 in 1854, was insured for $65,000 while being brought to the Rau antiques gallery in New Orleans, where it is now available for public display.2021, central banks, gold price, unemployment
+The coin, which held a face value of $2.50 in 1854, was insured for $65,000 while being brought to the Rau antiques gallery in New Orleans, where it is now available for public display.2021, central banks, Featured, gold price, unemployment